 The Microsoft exchange servers 2010, 2013, 2016, and later versions have the UCC certificates installed by default.
 However, you must check the validity of the SSL certificate first before rushing to install the certificate.
 This is because most certificates usually expire one year after the issuance date.

 Another crucial factor that you must consider when applying for the Microsoft exchange server certificate is to ensure that the name of the web app and the server match.
 After ascertaining the two issues, it is time to generate the Certificate Signing Request (CSR) key.
 The following are the steps to follow when installing an exchange server SSL certificate.

 Step one- Purchase a Subject Alternative Name (SAN) SSL certificate.

-The first step to install an SSL certificate on your exchange servers is to purchase the certificate.
+The first step to installing an SSL certificate on your exchange servers is to purchase the certificate.
 There are several factors that you must consider when choosing the certificate authority for your certificate.
 For instance, you should consider the warranty, price, and support of the certificate authority.
 Comodo UCC exchange certificates are the most effective, and you should consider working with them.

 Step Two- Generate a Certificate Signing Request

 After you have purchased the certificate, you should then generate the Certificate Signing Request.
 You must insert all the details that the Certificate Authority asks for.
 The details will be used for validation.